ray-project/kuberay/docs/guidance/aws-eks-iam.md

 ```

 ### Solution 2: Upgrade the boto3 package
-I am not sure whether is there any functionality in Ray depends on boto3.
-Hence, it may break some dependencies.
-The progress is tracked in [rayproject/ray#33256](https://github.com/ray-project/ray/issues/33256).

 ```shell
 pip install --upgrade boto3
 python3 -m pip install -U pyOpenSSL cryptography